MenuSkip to content

-Scribes will wander the labyrinth of artistic treasures the Henry Art Gallery has to offer.
+Scribes will be surrounded by the labyrinth of artistic treasures the Henry Art Gallery has to offer.
 Together with Greg and Samar, Scribes will engage dynamically with a wide range of creative writing and participate in quality programming that includes arts-driven filed trips, experimental forms, collaborative pieces.
-Whether your bag is creating poetry, comics, maps, characters, or short prose, you’ll find something to connect with and something new to try in this multi-genre exploration of words and pictures.
+Whether your bag is creating poetry, comics, characters, or short prose, you’ll find something to connect with and something new to try in this multi-genre exploration of craft and words.
 The session will culminate in a community reading where Scribes will have the opportunity to share their work, and all will contribute to a handmade anthology zine collecting selected work.
 All skill levels welcome.

 Location: Henry Art Gallery/Jacob Lawrence Gallery

 Term: Scribes 2019

 Days of the Week: Monday, Tuesday, Wednesday, Thursday, Friday

 Maximum Class Size: 20